mliew21396/remote-work/week-3/exercises/18-define-hash/README.md

 ## Release 2: Test
 Run the tests to make sure your code passes!

-Remember, type `rspec` followed by the spec file name (and make sure you are in the proper directory).
+In this file, the RSpec is in the my_solution file.
+Run the file using `rspec my_solution.rb`.

 ## Release 3: Refactor
 Make any necessary changes based on the tests.
 Then run the tests again.